CreationnextInc/NextjsAssignment/README.md

 - **Product catalog:** https://fakestoreapi.com/products
 - **Product detail:** https://fakestoreapi.com/products/{product_id}
-  You can modify the API endpoints in the codebase to integrate with your own backend or use a different API as per your requirements.

-Folder Structure
-The project structure is as follows:

 Deployment
 The Next.js Product Catalog App can be deployed to any hosting platform that supports Next.js applications.
 Some popular options include Vercel, Netlify, and Heroku.
 Follow the platform-specific deployment instructions to host your app.